satvikjadhav/LearnStack/Computer_Science/Programming/Java/oop.md

 #### Static Inheritance
 Static method can be inherited similar to normal methods, however unlike normal methods it is impossible to create "abstract" methods in order to force static method overriding.
 Writing a method with the same signature as a static method in a super class appears to be a form of overriding, but really this simply creates a new function hides the other.

-NUnlike normal inheritance, in static inheritance methods are not hidden.
+Unlike normal inheritance, in static inheritance methods are not hidden.
 But classes do inherit static methods if no methods with the same signature are found in the subclass.
 If two method's signatures vary, both methods can be run from the subclass, even if the name is the same.

 Static fields hide each other in a similar way